Aaron Pressley: Stevenage

 On 2 August 2023, Pressley transferred to League One club Stevenage and signed a two-year contract, with a one-year option, for a compensation fee.
 During a 2023–24 season in which he missed three months due to injury, he made 25 appearances and scored four goals.
 An ankle injury resulting from an "accidental collision" during a 2024–25 pre-season friendly led to Pressley undergoing surgery.
 He returned to match play on 19 October 2024 and made seven appearances before joining League Two club Barrow on loan for the remainder of the season on 9 January 2025.
 Pressley ended the 2024–25 season with four goals in 21 appearances and was retained by Stevenage for 2025–26.
 Pressley transferred away from the club in June 2025 and ended his two seasons at Broadhall Way with 32 appearances and four goals.

 Walsall

 On 26 June 2025, Pressley transferred to League Two club Walsall and signed a three-year contract for an undisclosed fee.
+He made 41 appearances and scored seven goals during a mid-table 2025–26 season.